 Q: When in my career can I apply for an LRP?
 Can I apply while completing my PhD?

 A: You can apply at any point in your career so long as you have sufficient debt.
 However, you will need to have obtained your doctorate before the expected LRP award start date.
 Please note that approximately 50% of applications result in an award.
 You can find more information on success rates on the LRP Dashboard.

 Q: Does the LRP renewal pay an additional $100,000?

 A: For LRP renewal awards, the repayment amount is equal to one-half of the remaining educational debt at the start date of the renewal award, up to $50,000 per year.

 Q: I heard that comparative effectiveness studies are a priority for the NIH Pain Consortium.
 Are there specific announcements addressing this priority?

-A: The HEAL initiative has issued a few comparative effectiveness Funding Opportunity Announcements.
+A: The HEAL initiative has issued a few comparative effectiveness Notices of Funding Opportunities.

 Q: Are there any diversity initiatives within NINDS or HEAL for R-series grants?

 A: Yes, there are diversity supplements you can apply to if you have a grant through HEAL.
 Notice number: NOT-NS-20-107

 Q: Are there any grants I can apply for while earning a high school diploma or GED?